-Teaching Traveling: Talk about a creative career — let’s meet a man who draws fictional maps on people!
+Teaching Traveling: Talk about a creative career — here’s a man who draws fictional maps ON people!

 David Nuttall is the founder of Artimaps: “Hand drawn plausible fictitious maps,” located in one of the largest artist spaces in the United States: Lowe Mill.
 Amazing, right?
 David, tell us about your background.

 David: Hi!
 I am originally from Aberfan in South Wales.
 I lived in Addlestone, Windsor and Datchet in southern England.
 I have lived in Huntsville, Alabama since 1996.
 I have been drawing maps since I was 5 and worked professionally with maps from age 16.

 After I moved to the U.S. my job entailed working with mapping and Geographic Information Systems (GIS) and data for 911 customers map systems.
 This meant traveling to Public Safety customers all over North America to install and teach the mapping update workflow and how to use the map software.
 I was lucky to travel to some very interesting places, a lot of which would not have been on my list of places to visit, if I have not been “sent’ there.

 TT: Interesting!
 Tell us more about your travels and how you started to create fictional maps.

 D: I went to Iran, for about 9 months…. but, I did not actually travel there.

 Some background to that: My artwork is hand drawn plausible fictitious maps.
 And, yes, that is a thing.
 The maps I started drawing when I was a kid were fictional places, and I have not drawn treasure maps or map inspired by novels of science fiction.